EPCCed/archer-gpu-course/section-5.01/README.md

 where `device1` is the destination device, and `device2` is the source device.

-If available, it is possible to disable and enable the perr access using
+If available, it is possible to disable and enable the peer access using
 ```
   cudaDeviceDisablePeerAccess(int peerDevice);
   cudaDeviceEnablePeerAccess(int perrDevice, unsigned int flags);